bash-j/mikey_nodes/README.md

 The filename will start with a datestamp, then part of the positive prompt.

 It will also save the positive prompt and negative prompt to the png data.

+## HaldCLUT

+This will apply a HaldCLUT to an image to change the colors, which tend to imitate the look of the film or filter.
+I have included some in this package, but you can find more png files at [rawtherapee.com](http://rawtherapee.com/shared/HaldCLUT.zip)

+## Upscale Tile Calculator

+This node will calculate tile sizes that hopefully fit perfectly into the upscaled image close the resolution entered.

 ## VAE Decode 6GB (deprecated)